Last Updated on January 30, 2020 by Jeremy

 In our group of four I felt like the $20 per person price point was a bit much when you think about the fact that we only played for roughly 30 minutes per person.
 Compare that to the couple in the lane next to us who threw for every bit of 60 minutes without swapping, and you can understand how value is a bit more relative here than at most places.

 If Lumberjaxes were to move to a fixed cost per lane pricing scheme we could certainly see us returning to this one more in the future; but the current pricing structure gives us reason to pause on an otherwise extremely enjoyable hour out in Millvale.

 Lumberjaxes is located at 2 Sedgwick Street in Millvale, just a few blocks down through the overflow lot from Grist House.
-Lumberjaxes is BYOB but do not arrive visibly intoxicated or else you may not be allowed to participate.
+They have a few additional locations in the Pittsburgh area including in Monroeville, Cranberry, and Mt.
+Lebanon.
+Lumberjaxes now has an on-site bar.
 Participants must be 18+, wear closed toed shoes, and sign a safety waiver.

 Visiting in the winter?
 Check out Sliders Curling available on-site at the Millvale location as well!